 Click to activate Turn on system protection and then apply the Max Usage slider to establish how much of your hard drive to apply for storage of available Restore Points — 5% to 10% is normally enough — and click OK.
-If you ever require to manually generate a Restore Point (just before you begin messing with any system settings, for instance), get back to this dialog box and select Create… button, otherwise Windows 10 will for them for you without your direct command.
+If you ever require to manually generate a Restore Point (just before you begin messing with any system settings, for instance), get back to this dialog box and select Create… button.
+Otherwise, Windows 10 will work for you without your direct command.

 Recover your PC

-Whenever you would like to get back to a Restore Point, go to the System Properties functionality again (check Step 1), choose the System Protection tab and then select the System Restore… button.
+Whenever you would like to get back to a Restore Point, go to the System Properties functionality again (check Step 1), choose the System Protection tab, and then select the System Restore… button.
 Implement the on-screen guidelines and choose the preferred Restore Point when asked.
-You may also choose the Scan for affected programs option before proceeding any further, to find out what might modify on your computer afterwards.
+You may also choose the Scan for the affected programs option before proceeding any further to find out what might modify your computer afterward.
 When you’re satisfied enough to initiate the procedure, select Next.

 Certain serious Windows issues can create obstacles for you while attempting to get back to a Restore Point with System Restore, however, there is still a solution to bypass them.